UPennCBE544/2023.github.io/ProjectDescription.md

 ~/CBE544/FinalProject/perovskites/srago3/110/ohads/1ML/Ag
 ~/CBE544/FinalProject/perovskites/srago3/110/ohads/0.25ML/Ag
 ```
 Rutile Oxides: Organization for the project is very important so that the data is accessible once the class is over.
 We will structure it to be like this for the Rutile (110) and (100) surfaces.
+Note: this folder structure is written for the MoO<sub>2</sub> material.
+Your folders will need to match your assigned material (lucky someone doesn't have to change anything because they are working with MoO<sub>2</sub>).

 ```bash
 ~/CBE544/FinalProject/rutiles/moo2/110/clean/